b0vengan/react_native_restate/README_Installs.md

 STYLES

-1. Add all the assets
+1. Add all the assets and constants
 2. Update app.json
 3. Update \_layout.tsx in app
 4. Update tailwind.config.js